Canadian Marketing Code of Ethics & Standards

 For more information on disclosure requirements, see section I14 of this Code.

-• provide an online "click-through" mechanism for consumers to contact the company.
+- Provide an online "click-through" mechanism for consumers to contact the company.

-L1.6 Protection of Personal Information
+K1.6 Protection of Personal Information

 Considering the fundamental importance of customer and prospect databases in direct and digital marketing and cataloguing, marketers should consult Section J of this Code, Protection of Personal Privacy and relevant guides, most specifically CMA's Privacy Compliance Guide.

-L2 Sales Promotion
+K2 Sales Promotion

 Marketers must provide adequate and fair disclosure of all terms and conditions of a contest in a manner that is clear, visible, easy to find, easy to read and easy to understand.